What Is a Recovery Experiential Coach?

-According to an article from Alcohol Research: Current Reviews, the peer-to-peer element of recovery coaching has shown more positive outcomes for clients.
-When a recovery coach is able to share their lived experience with SUD, it builds camaraderie and understanding that supports motivation to develop healthier thinking patterns founded on mindfulness, self-reflection, and problem-solving skills.
+Additionally, according to an article from Alcohol Research: Current Reviews, the peer-to-peer element of recovery coaching has shown more positive outcomes for clients.
+When a recovery coach is able to share their lived experience with mental health or SUD, it builds trust and understanding.
+These shared experiences support motivation to develop healthier thinking patterns founded on mindfulness, self-reflection, and problem-solving skills.

-Although sharing similarities with a sponsor, a recovery coach plays a different role in your recovery journey.
-A sponsor is someone who has made it through their own recovery and is dedicated to sharing their knowledge and supporting you in living a sober life.
-However, traditionally, a sponsor’s work and guidance are filtered through a 12-Step program.
-Although a 12-Step program can be valuable for recovery, the work of a recovery coach can offer you support outside the boundaries of The Twelve Steps.
+A sponsor is someone who has been successful in achieving recovery themselves, and is dedicated to sharing their knowledge and supporting others on their journey to live a sober life.
+Traditionally, a sponsor’s work and guidance is filtered through that of a 12-Step program.
+Although 12-step programs can be vital for recovery, the role of a recovery coach offers support outside the boundaries of a 12-step fellowship.

 Benefits of a Recovery Coach

-- Forming bonds through community engagement and support
+- Form bonds through community engagement and support

 - Assistance with finding and using community services